 At Les Compagnons - 327 Dudley Ave.
 North Bay

 The indoor concerts are an extension of the summer festival offering "music fans" a unique, live music experience without the typical "bar chatter", yet still catering to those of us that like to enjoy a pint of ale or glass of wine while enjoying the show.
 Please come and check it out.

-Wednesday May 24, 2017 @ 8:00 PM
+Friday November 24, 2017 @ 8:00 PM

 The Slocan Ramblers are Canada’s young bluegrass band to watch.
 Rooted in the tradition, fearlessly creative, and possessing a bold, dynamic sound, The Slocans (2015 Edmonton Folk Fest Emerging Artist Award recipients), have quickly become a leading light of Canada’s roots music scene, built on their reputation for energetic live shows, impeccable musicianship and their uncanny ability to convert anyone within earshot into a lifelong fan.